 I work for a social change organization called Eretz-Ir.
-In fact, I work in resource development, and spend much of my day writing about our incredible social entrepreneurs, who notice a need in their neighborhood and create a change, and about urban communities who unite to imbue young adults with a sense of purpose, and which serve as a platform for improving their cities.
+In fact, I work in resource development, and spend much of my day writing about our incredible social entrepreneurs and urban communities.
 I work with people who dream of changing their corner of Israel for the better, and who firmly believe that each dedicated citizen can create real change.

 Generally speaking, I am not one of those people.
 I did my part — I made aliyah to Be’er Sheva.
 Simply living here is enough pioneering for me.

 But our local elections are coming up.
 A few weeks ago, I realized I had no idea what a city council actually does.
 Or who was running.
 I asked around, and none of my friends did either.
 Many had never even heard the phrase.

 That’s when I realized that at some point over the past 2.5 years, Eretz-Ir’s recurrent theme of ‘motivated citizens create solutions for needs in their community’ had sunk in.
 There was an urgent need for English speakers (and many Hebrew-speakers, but that’s another story) to learn about local elections, and nobody was filling it.

 So despite my exhaustion of working full-time with 3 adorable, tiny children, despite my fear of making phone calls in Hebrew, and despite my knowing absolutely nothing about how municipalities work, I decided to create an event for Be’er Sheva’s English speakers that not only explained the purpose and importance of a local council, but invited candidates from all major parties running to introduce themselves and their platforms.